jlacefie/sparksqltest/README.md

 This demo is for example purposes only and assumes you would run this demo on a non Production node.

 # Dependencies
+f

-The first dependency for this project is to ensure you have sbt 0.13.5 installed on the machine that will be used to build the demo.
-As the instructions to install sbt are platform dependant, it is left up to the user to preform this step accurately.
+The first dependency is to ensure you have sbt 0.13.5 installed on the machine that will be used to build the demo.
+As the instructions to install sbt are platform dependent, it is left up to the user to perform this step accurately.

-The next dependency in this process is to execute the following shell script that will download and build a pre-released version of the spark-cassandra-connector.
-This shel script is located in the resources directory of this project.
+The next dependency in this process is to execute the following shell script that will download and build a pre-released version of spark-cassandra-connector.
+This shell script is located in the resources directory of this project.
 You will first need to clone this project.

 ```
 git clone https://github.com/jlacefie/sparksqltest.git